SaaStr is Now 10 Years Old!

 Sometimes, you’ll hire it a little earlier than that, but we’ll chat about it.
 But really, structurally, you’re just not ready, you’re going to have to hack it and make it happen until then.

-My one tip I want to go into so that when you do make this hire, you do it right, is whatever you do, [first] have two reps that are performing well before you hire a head of sales.
+My one tip I want to go into, when you do make this hire, you do it right, is whatever you do, first have two reps that are performing well before you hire a head of sales.
 If you only have one, you’re not running an A/B test and you really have no idea why this one rep is doing well.

 If you look at any SaaS startup, in the first couple reps, they always find one guy or gal that’s just amazing, just killing it.
 They’re booking a million bucks a year and then the next person is doing $200k, and then, there are four guys that can’t close anything.